mknx/smarthome/plugins/knx/index.md

 </pre>
 If there is a packet directed to the according group address, SmartHome.py would trigger the logic and will pass the payload (via the trigger object) to the logic.

+In the context of the KNX plugin the trigger dictionary consists of the following elements:

+* trigger['by']     protocol ('KNX')
+* trigger['source']     PA (physical adress of the KNX packet source)
+* trigger['value']     payload

 Functions
 =========